Dhanuragavi/Elephant-Emotion-Detection/README.md

 ## 🚀Machine Learning Models
 Two machine learning models were trained and evaluated to classify emotional states from extracted features:

 - Random Forest Classifier: A robust ensemble model using multiple decision trees.
 It achieved higher accuracy and better generalization by reducing overfitting.
-Final accuracy: 64%.

 - Decision Tree Classifier: A simple, interpretable model that splits the data into decision paths.
 Although it performed slightly lower than Random Forest, it provided clear insight into decision-making.
-Final accuracy: 55%.

 ## 📊 Evaluation and Performance Metrics